BC 788- C altimeter transmitter/receiver.

 This is an altitude measuring system, consisting of a transmitter receiver type BC 788 C, SCR 718 C and an indicator box with CRT.
-The height in feet of the aircraft obove the ground, can be read on the indicator screen (CRT), type I-152-C.
+The height in feet of the aircraft above the ground, can be read on the scale of a circulair trace of a CRT screen.
+Indicator type I-152-C.

-The SCR 718A is an American radar equipment designed to give a true measurement of height above terrain at altitudes from zero to 40.000 feet.
-40.000 ft is about 12 km.
+The SCR 718A is an American radar equipment designed to give a true measurement of height above terrain at altitudes from zero to 40.000 ft.

 The principle is obtained by measurement of the time of travel of a radio pulse from the airtcraft to the ground beneath it, and back to the aircraft.